 Holocaust Memorial Center, Budapest

-comprising of a restored synagogue, a modern outdoor memorial complex and an indoor documentation centre with amuseum exhibition that chronicles the history of anti-Semitism, especially the plight of the Hungarian Jews in the Holocaust
+comprising of a restored synagogue, an outdoor memorial complex and an indoor documentation centre with a museum exhibition that chronicles the history of anti-Semitism, especially the plight of the Hungarian Jews in the Holocaust

 and the build-up towards it.